abw/badger-database-js/README.md

 number of [examples](https://github.com/abw/badger-database-js/tree/master/examples/)
 taken from the manual that demonstrate the functionality.

+## Stability

+Version 1.x.x should be considered an alpha release which is subject to change.

+Version 2.0.0 will be the first stable release.

 ## Caveat

 This is currently a work in progress loosely based on the Perl